Accounts: OATH

 _images/fast-easy-setup.png

-On the Add account screen, make edits to the Issuer (site/service) and/or Account name (your username) if needed, click Require touch (optional), and then click Save.
-For NFC connections on Android and iOS/iPadOS, tap your key to complete the operation.
+On the Add account screen, make edits to the Issuer (site/service/application) and/or Account name (your username) if needed, click Require touch to enable the touch requirement (optional), and then click Save.
+For NFC connections on Android and iOS, tap your key to complete the operation.

 Note